Atharv-16/AI-Business-Intelligence-Agent-Smart-Dashboards-for-Decision-Making/README.md

    - Verify the backend server is running
    - Check if CORS is properly configured
    - Verify API endpoints in frontend environment variables

+5. **Gemini API Issues**
+   - Verify your API key is correct
+   - Check your Google Cloud Console for API quota limits
+   - Ensure the Gemini API is enabled in your project

 ### Getting Help